 Over the years, my husband and I began a quest to find the best, most authentic tacos in the area.
 Over time, it evolved to include Latin American food in general.
 We were always trying to find that one local place that could come close to the delicious foods we have had on our travels in South America.

 After several years, this is the list we came up with!
 Here are our own opinions of where to find the best tacos in Cincinnati (and Northern Kentucky).
-Of course everyone will have a different viewpoint, but these are the ones we both agreed upon!

 These places are “authentic” in that they cook and serve the food in the style that they would be cooked in their native countries.
 Some are tiny stalls by a gas station, and others have a finely designed dining room.
 Either way- they are all delicious!

 Here is our list, in no particular order:

 Mazunte: Their “tacos dorados” are easily among the best I’ve had in my life.
 No exaggeration.
 I also love that their table name cards are all named for different regions in Mexico.
 Plus, their “salsa bar” and insanely tasty pico de gallo merit a visit by themselves!
 I actually took my high-school Spanish students here on a field trip two years in a row.
 We could talk about their menu and the different dishes we learned about (including pozole and elote), and the staff has always been so friendly and accommodating.
 If I had to pick “one” best taco in Cincinnati- this place might have it.
 More info

 El Ocho Loco– At first glance, it is a tiny “hole in the wall” storefront attached to a gas station, but don’t let that deceive you!
 These fantastic tacos are becoming increasingly popular thanks to word of mouth (no pun intended).
 Bonus points for having some bomb salsa (sometimes I go and just order a large styrofoam cup of it to have at my house), and tasty margaritas to go!
 More info